Da Nang City Vietnam Travel Guide

 The illuminated bridges, especially the Dragon Bridge, create spectacular photo opportunities after dark from the Han River.

-Consider a guided tour for historic places such as My Son sanctuary Sanctuary to gain insights into the Champa Kingdom's history and significance.
+Consider a guided tour for historic places such as My Son sanctuary Sanctuary to learn about the Champa Kingdom's history and significance.

 Explore toursMany attractions, especially Marble Mountains, involve walking and climbing steps.
-Comfortable shoes are essential for enjoyment.
+Comfortable shoes are crucial for enjoyment.

 When visiting pagodas or temples, dress modestly, ensuring shoulders and knees are covered, out of respect for religious sites.